zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 1. You can continue the conversation if you like.
 The thread is *stateful*, so it retains the conversation history - meaning that the agent has the full context for each response.
 Enter `quit` when you're done.
 1. Review the conversation messages that were retrieved from the thread, and the files that were generated.

-1. When the application has finished, use the **download** command to download each .png file that was saved in the app folder.
+1. When the application has finished, use the cloud shell **download** command to download each .png file that was saved in the app folder.
 For example:

     ```
    download ./<file_name>.png